Comic books, the movies that they spawned, and graphic novels are a massive part of the American cultural scene these days.

 Given all that, we’re going to give some thought to connections between comic books and eLearning courses in this article.
 That’s partly because a big part of an eLearning course relies on visual communication, and because visual communication is an especially effective way to learn.

 This is the first of two articles about comic books and eLearning.
 In this article, we’ll give a general introduction to the idea and some connections.
 And in the next article, we’ll take a “deep-dive” view at the classic book Understanding Comics: The Invisible Art by Scott McCloud, and we’ll see what lessons from that book we can apply to eLearning design and learning in general.
+In addition, yet another article takes a look at scenario-based learning, including some examples by the GREAT Anna Sabramowicz and Cathy Moore that are influenced by comic book design and storytelling.

 If you want to zip ahead to the links of resources related to eLearning and comic books, they’re closer to the end of this article.
 Of course, there’s nothing wrong with relaxing and reading the whole thing.

-General Interest in Comic Books and eLearning
+The General Interest in Comic Books and eLearning in the eLearning Community

-It’s not just us, though.
-Maybe people are talking about the connection between comic books and eLearning.
+Many people are talking about the connection between comic books and eLearning.
 And it’s not just us who want to introduce some elements of comic books and animation into eLearning for job training.

 LOTS of people are interested in creating eLearning courses with a comic book-style.
 After all, if comic books are so popular, that must mean that people enjoy them.
 And why not introduce something enjoyable into workforce training?